My experience with the Implanon

 7.Nausea and very low appetite

 It took about a year and various tests to figure out what was wrong with me.
 In short my body had stopped producing progesterone.
-I had no idea at the time, but this is a common reaction after hormonal contraception.
-Natural hormone production drops because it is over powered by the huge influx of synthetic hormones.
+Because of this my body was unable to produce allopregnanalone which is needed to make nerve cells receptive to the GABA neurotransmitter.
+The GABA neurotransmitter is responsible for reducing excitement in nerve cells.
+A deficiency in GABA leads to panic, anxiety, muscle spasms and twitching and seizures.
+I had no idea at the time, but our own hormone production gets shut off while on birth control because it is over powered by the huge influx of synthetic hormones.
 It’s natural for normal hormone levels to be lower than what they were to begin with when you come off birth control, and it may take a while for your body to return to normal.
-In my case my body stopped producing progesterone all together.
-Zero progesterone leads to seizures, muscle issues and very severe panic and anxiety.
+For most people the affects of post birth control syndrome intensify 4-6 months after stopping birth control (as it did for me) In my case my body stopped producing progesterone all together because I had lost the ability to ovulate.
+Zero progesterone leads to low GABA, seizures, muscle issues and very severe panic and anxiety.
 Birth control also depletes nutrient stores in the body, in my case eight months of bleeding exaggerated nutrient loss as well.
-The combination of severely low progesterone and low magnesium and calcium created the lovely cocktail of problems mentioned above.
+The combination of no progesterone and low magnesium, vitamin b6 calcium and lots of stress created the lovely cocktail of problems mentioned above.

-I will stress that this is a severe reaction.
+I will stress that even though I know now that the implanon is one of the worst forms of hormonal birth control, this was a severe reaction.
 I reacted so horribly because I should have removed the implanon sooner and also because I am a very small, skinny person.
 Manufactures of birth control test their products on women of average weight and size.
 In Australia that is about 65kg.
-I was 42 kg when I got married and so the levels of synthetic progesterone in the implanon were much too high for me and completely shut down my body’s own hormone production.
+I was 42 kg when I got married and so the levels of synthetic progesterone in the implanon were much too high for me and completely deregulated my hormonal system.

 I know that it is unlikely that many others will have the same experience as me.
 It’s natural to think “yes but that won’t happen to me” and it probably won’t, however I do hope my story will shed light on just how powerful synthetic hormones can be.
 Very little is actually known on how synthetic hormones work in the female body or how each women’s body will react.
 If I had read this story or something like it before I took the implanon I truly believe it may have changed my decision to use hormonal birth control all together and would have saved myself a lot of years of suffering.
 That is why I’m sharing this story, because maybe somebody out there needs to hear this, and maybe they won’t have to suffer like I did.